coldfix/website/2018/08/21/netcup-le-wildcards.rst

 .. code-block:: bash

-   docker built -t certbot/dns-netcup .
+   docker build -t certbot/dns-netcup .

 You can now run certbot using docker, e.g. assuming you have put your ``netcup_credentials.ini`` file to ``/var/lib/letsencrypt``: